 2011 has given Neymar a new platform: the Copa Libertadores.
 It is one of the world’s most famous and exciting competitions and was another reason why Neymar decided to stay, as he had yet to play in the tournament.
 While the Brasileirão has become increasingly competitive with players like Luís Fabiano and Lucas (São Paulo); Jorge Valdivia and Gabriel Silva (Palmeiras); Andrés D’Alessandro and Rafael Sóbis (Internacional); Alex Raphael Meschini and Adriano (Corinthians); Ronaldinho and Thiago Neves (Flamengo); as well as top managers like Muricy Ramalho (Santos); Paulo César Carpegiani (São Paulo); Luiz Felipe Scolari (Palmeiras); Jorginho (Figueirense); and Vanderlei Luxemburgo (Flamengo); the Copa Libertadores has provided the unpredictability, intensity and competitiveness that South American leagues, on their own, seem to at times lack.

 After all, despite Boca Juniors’ dominance, there have been six different winners of the competition in the past ten years, with two of these coming from Brazil (São Paulo in 2005, Internacional in 2006 and 2010), two from Argentina (Boca Juniors in 2000, 2001, 2003 and 2007, and Estudiantes in 2009), one from Paraguay (Olimpia in 2002), one from Colombia (Once Caldes in 2004) and one from Ecuador (LDU Quito in 2008).
 Neymar, while not as prolific this season, has been crucial to Santos’ success.
 With Robinho now at Milan, and Ganso missing large parts of the season with various injuries, the weight of expectation has been placed firmly on Neymar’s shoulders – to lead Santos to their first Copa Libertadores title since 1963.
 Ganso’s anterior cruciate ligament injury in his left knee, which occurred against Grêmio on August 26, as well as his thigh injury, suffered against Corinthians on May 8, have left Neymar without a creative inlet for much of the season.
 Added to this is the fact that Neymar has played as an inside forward on the flanks, to accommodate Zé Eduardo up front.
+Some injuries are accompanied by manifestations of erectile dysfunction, these complications are treated with generic viagra.
 Although Elano has certainly provided goals, he made just one assist in the Copa this season.

 Neymar has had to deal with fatigue too.
 In 2009, at just 18 years of age, Neymar played a whooping 60 games for Santos in all competitions.
 In 2011, with his international commitments and the Copa Libertadores, this will increase.
 He played in the biannual 2011 South American Youth Championship in January and in between the Paulista and the Copa Libertadores group phase, he jetted 9474 km to the Emirates to star for Brazil against Scotland – netting both goals in a 2-0 win on 27 March.
 By scoring 3 goals in his first 2 international games, albeit in friendlies, Neymar joined an exclusive group with Pelé and Romário as the only players to score 3 goals in their first 2 international matches for Brazil.